Authorised Open-ended Investment Schemes

 Where Promoters and their principals are not known to the Commission but are to be associated with the scheme, additional documentation will need to be submitted, as specified in the New Promoter’s Introductory Checklist.

 If the promoter is already known to the Commission, or has received a positive response after submitting a New Promoter's Introductory Checklist, the amount of documentary information required by Form GFA (and the time taken for it to be processed) should be considerably reduced.

 Scheme particulars or equivalent offer document: this document must evidence:

 - Comprehensive risk warnings;

-- The investor profile is consistent with the fund’s objectives and minimum subscription levels;
+- That the investor profile is consistent with the fund’s objectives and minimum subscription levels;

-- All material facts, including fees and the names of associated parties, are fully disclosed in the scheme particulars.
+- That all material facts, including fees and the names of associated parties, are fully disclosed in the scheme's particulars.

-The above is indicative, but not an exhaustive list: other criteria may need consideration.
+The above is indicative and, therefore, not an exhaustive list.
+Other criteria may need consideration.